duke-malaria-collaboratory/2022-07-12-DiscovR/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in the DiscoveR Workshop is required to conform to the Carpentries <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+Everyone who participates in the DiscoveR Workshop is required to abide by the Carpentries <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.

 {% comment %}
 SURVEYS - DO NOT EDIT SURVEY LINKS